Page, AZ - Lake Powell, Antelope Canyon, & Horseshoe Bend

-Page, Arizona is the gateway city to some of the most extraordinary attractions in the great Southwest.
-Still one of the best kept secrets, Page is a base camp your adventures to Horeshoe Bend, Glen Canyon Dam, Antelope Canyon, river rafting down the Colorado River, Lake Powell and over ten other famous national and state parks.
+Page, Arizona is a gateway city to some of the most extraordinary attractions in the great Southwest.
+Still one of the best-kept secrets, Page can serve as a base camp for your adventures to Horseshoe Bend, Glen Canyon Dam, Antelope Canyon, river rafting down the Colorado River, Lake Powell, and over ten other famous national and state parks.
 This locally appreciated town is starting to appear on the international map, and for good reason.
-Page not only offers accesss to some of the most famous, iconic attractions in the Southwest, visitors can benefit from knowledable tour guides, house boat rentals and shops equipped to outfit your own self-guided expeditions.
-New city developments are on the horizon to make Page more accessible to visitos coming from larger cities across the country.
-But for now, this quaint and uniquely positioned city eagerly awaits to welcome those who make the extra trek to discover all it has to offer.
+Page not only offers access to some of the most famous, iconic attractions in the Southwest, but visitors can also benefit from knowledgeable tour guides, houseboat rentals, and shops equipped to outfit your self-guided expeditions.
+New city developments are on the horizon to make Page, AZ even more visitor-friendly as guests from all over the world come to explore the area.
+But for now, this quaint and uniquely positioned city eagerly awaits to welcome those who make the trek to discover all it has to offer.